 Scot-Tussin Allergy Side Effects

-Note: This page contains side effects data for the generic drug diphenhydramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Scot-Tussin Allergy.
+Note: This document contains side effect information about diphenhydramine.
+Some of the dosage forms listed on this page may not apply to the brand name Scot-Tussin Allergy.

 For the Consumer

 Applies to diphenhydramine: oral capsules and tablets, parenteral injection